Your network is the backbone of your business operations. Make sure you know what’s going on deep inside it.

 Last on the list is Wifi Explorer, which has a free version for Windows and a Standard version for Windows and macOS.
 If WiFi network analysis is all that you need (which is pretty much the standard these days), then Wifi Explorer will make life easy.

 It’s a beautifully designed and feature-rich tool for cutting straight to the heart of the network.

 Honorable mention: It would be a disservice to close this post without mentioning a macOS-exclusive network analyzer I stumbled upon — Little Snitch.
-It has a firewall built in, so comes with the added benefit of immediately letting you control all the traffic perfectly (which can appear to be a pain, but is a massive gain in the long run).
+It has a firewall built-in, so it comes with the added benefit of immediately letting you control all the traffic perfectly (which can appear to be a pain but is a massive gain in the long run).

 I write about, around, and for the developer ecosystem.
 Recommendations, tutorials, technical discussions — whatever I publish, I try my best to cut through confusion and fluff, and provide actionable answers based on personal experience… read more